This box contains instructions on how to use the website to the right.

 To go through the full tutorial, use the arrows below to start.

-A Meta-analysis is the statistical analysis of results from numerous independent studies within the same research subject.
 Researchers can convert a range of study results into data points, and use them to show patterns or phenomenon.

-A meta-analysis will include:
+A meta-analysis includes:

 This will give you a list of meta analyses written on eyewitness identification.

 How many databases did the authors use to locate articles for inclusion in the analysis?

 Read the second paragraph - Inclusion Criteria

 Which of the following characteristics was required for a study to be included in this meta analysis?